Latin Name: Fraxinus pennsylvanica var. subintegerrima

 Native Range: Southern Canada in the Prairie Provinces of Manitoba and Saskatchewan, United States Northern Great Plains.

-Seed Source: Green ash shelterbelt near Indian Head Saskatchewan.
+Seed Source: 'Plains' green ash shelterbelt near Indian Head Saskatchewan.

 Height and Spread: 15m x 5m (25 years).

 Overview: Found in bottomlands and river valleys in the Prairie Provinces.
-Green ash is an excellent species selection for agroforestry applications.
+'Plains' green ash is an excellent species selection for agroforestry applications.
+'Plains' green ash is an improved seed strain developed for tree planting in the Canadian prairies and other cold temperature regions.

 SEED TREATMENT / SOWING